ManonMic/6GEI311_Lab_3/README.md

 ## Using the video player

 * Open Powershell or Command Line
-* Move to _..\MyProjectFolders\6GEI311_Lab_2_
+* Move to *..\MyProjectFolders\6GEI311_Lab_3*
 * Run the python script
 ```
 python player.py
 ```
-* Follow the operation instructions
+* Press the buttons to trigger an action
 ```
+Select File: Browse your computer to select a .avi file to play.
-P : Play or pause accordingly to the actual state of the video.
+Play : Play or pause accordingly to the actual state of the video.
 It will pause if it's playing, and vice versa
-A : Fast forward (x2).
+Fast Forward : Fast forward (x2).
 Press again to go back to the normal rate.
-R : Rewinds the video to the beginning with respect to the current playing state.
+Rewind : Rewinds the video to the beginning with respect to the current playing state.
 If the video was playing, the video rewinds and automatically plays.
 If paused, the video will not play until you press P again.

-Q : Quit the program and the video
+Close the window to quit the program and the video

 ```

+## Support
+Note that file browsing is limited to the main drive (C:/)